 Let's talk about the CPSR first;

-CPSR stands for "Cosmetic Product Safety Report", this is a legal requirement for any cosmetic sold within the European Union.
+CPSR stands for "Cosmetic Product Safety Report", this is a legal requirement for any cosmetic sold within the UK & European Union.

 The EU Cosmetics Directive defines a cosmetic as "any substance or preparation intended to be placed in contact with the various external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance and/or correcting body odours and/or protecting them or keeping them in good condition."